-Saba Hamzah is a Yemeni poet, writer, and educator based in the Netherlands.
-Her main devices are line and light, and the moments in between.
+Saba Hamzah is a feminist poet-scholar, writer, and educator.
+Her main devices are line and light and the moments in between.

-In Yemen, Saba worked among a distinguished group of women at the University of Science and Technology creating projects, curating conferences, festivals, and artistic competitions.
-One major project was the establishment of the women magazine Amal/Hope where they published more than 6000 copies.
+In Yemen, Saba collaborated with distinguished fellow women at the University of Science and Technology, conceiving projects, curating conferences, festivals, and art contests.
+A notable accomplishment was the establishment of the women's magazine Amal/Hope, which saw the publication of over 6000 copies.

 Saba's work critically interrogates the prevalent power structures within societies, utilizing art and literary interventions as potent tools for education, social mediation, and societal transformation.
 She contributes to various platforms and magazines, integrating art and literature with everyday politics.
 Her writings have been published in various languages, and her books are housed in prestigious international libraries, including the Library of Congress and Harvard University.